The International Museum of World War II: History

+Closure

 On September 1, 2019, the museum closed without prior notice.
 Much of the museum's collection had been sold to billionaire Ronald Lauder; the agreement to keep the museum open while a new home was found was terminated by Lauder.

-A new International Museum of World War II opened in 2019 in Rhode Island and is not affiliated with the Natick Museum but does have some of the artifacts from the Natick Museum on display.
+A new International Museum of World War II opened in 2019 in Rhode Island.
+While not affiliated with the Natick museum, it does have some of the artifacts from that site on display.